How to Conduct a Conflict Check

 Another common misstep is to maintain inadequate records.
 Many attorneys maintain a simple list of their own former clients.
 However, usually not of associated parties, opposing parties, or the contacts of fellow attorneys in their current and former places of employment.

-(A great way to avoid mistakes with conflict of interest checks is to use a practice management system like Clio to keep track of all relevant matters and conflicts for you.
+(A great way to avoid mistakes with conflict of interest checks is to use a practice management system like Clio to keep track of all relevant matters and client information for you to support robust conflict checks.
 Try Clio for free today.)

 Creating a conflict check process at your law firm